 StarkFresh is handing out free seeds, and the Louisville Public Library is once again a distribution site.
 Here's how the program works: At the end of the planting season, retailers gather up their unsold seeds.
 Normally, these seeds are destroyed, but thanks to StarkFresh, they are collected, stored for nine months, and distributed to the public for free the next planting season.

-Would you like to request a seed collection or specific seeds?
-Although we can't guarantee what we will receive, we'll do our best to fulfill every request.
-Requests will be accepted February 3-28.
-Starting March 1, your seeds will be labelled with your name, and placed on the holds shelf right inside the front door.
-You are also welcome to browse seeds as well.
+Your seed requests will be labelled with your name, and placed on the holds shelf right inside the front door.
 Please pick up your seeds by March 31; any requested seeds remaining on April 1 will be returned to the Seed Library for anyone to take.

 Stop by the Library, where you can choose your own seeds from our display in the old card catalog cabinet.
-You can also pick up a grab bag, assembled by garden-savvy staff.
+You can also pick up a grab bag, assembled by librarians with plant knowledge.